HubSpot/vex/docs/api/3-Advanced.md

 If `showCloseButton` is set to false, `<div class="vex-close"></div>` will be ommitted.

-**Breaking change:** inline CSS can no longer be included in options.
-Use CSS classes, instead.

 Optional class names can be added to any of these elements by setting any the following options (with defaults shown):

 ```